"Get Out of Jail Free" Card

 - In the Star Trek film series, the crew commit numerous crimes to help resurrect Spock such as forcibly stealing the decommissioned USS Enterprise, sabotaging the USS Excelsior, later destroying the Enterprise.
 To that, the whole idea of Star Trek IV: The Voyage Home is to create an opportunity so spectacular for the crew to save Earth that they could get off easy for the above charges.
 As it is, the only punishment is a token one of Admiral Kirk being demoted to Captain again for insubordination, even as the authorities understand full well he preferred that lower rank.

 - Clear and Present Danger: When Jack Ryan learns about Operation Reciprocity, an illegal war being fought in Columbia, he confronts Ritter with incriminating evidence.
 Ritter produces an "autographed get out of jail free card" in the form of written authorization from the President of the United States.
+The film treats this as applying to Ritter only, while the original novel states that this is for the CIA as a whole and anyone they recruited for said operation.

 - Lord of War Yuri is let out because he has one from the US Government.
+However, his closing narration admits that just because they find him useful out of jail for now, doesn't mean they won't just let him rot the next time

 - Gothika.
 Halle Berry's character wakes up in a mental hospital, with memory gaps, accused of murdering her husband.
 When we later find out that her husband had over the years abducted, raped and killed several young women from the area, and she murdered him upon finding out, she is set free.
 Despite having y'know, actually murdered her husband.

-- In Tom Clancy's Jack Ryan novels, John Clark manages to get an actual "Get out of Jail Free" Card when the president of the United States pardons him.
+- In Tom Clancy's Jack Ryan novels, John Clark manages to get an actual "Get Out of Jail Free" Card when the president of the United States pardons him.
 The Teeth of the Tiger takes this to an extreme where before leaving office, Jack Ryan Sr. signs 100 blank Presidential Pardons for use by "The Campus".

 - In the Honor Harrington series, Kevin Usher, head of Haven's FBI-equivalent, asks for and receives a presidential pardon for any crimes one of his agents commits in running a "black" investigation of possible treason by the Secretary of State who manipulated diplomatic correspondence to engineer a crisis that would weaken the President as a rival, but instead accidentally sent his country back to war against Manticore.
+He refuses to take one for himself, saying that if the black operation is blown, he will be the cutout and take the fall.

 - In The Three Musketeers, Cardinal Richelieu gives one of these to Milady de Winter: "It is on my orders and for the good of France that the bearer of this letter has done what they have done."
 When the titular Musketeers kill Milady de Winter, they use that letter against Richelieu himself to keep from being punished for it.